TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 			* Ask students to take 3 minutes to convert this to Python.
 			* Call some students up to write their answers on the board.
 			* Practice changing the argument to input function in class. (ex.
 How would you have the computer ask what month the students were born in?)
-	2. Swapping Variables Discussion
+	*	Swapping Variables Discussion
-		1. If students were not able to complete this section during the Do Now have them work on it for 5 minutes.
+		*	Provide students with additional time to work on this portion of the Do Now worksheet.
-		2. Ask how the students tried to get it to print in the correct order?
+		*	Ask how the students tried to get it to print in the correct order.
-			1. Have students write answers on the board.
-If no one volunteers.
-Ask for line by line and you draw on board or type out.
+			*	Have students write answers on the board, or call on students to give you answers line by line and you write the code on board or type out.
-		3. Discuss the idea of setting variables to be other values.
+		*	Discuss the idea of setting variables to be other values.
-			1. What happens if you set variable `c` to `a`. `print(c)`, `print(a)`
+			*	What happens if you set variable `c` to `a`. `print(c)`, `print(a)`
-			2. What would happen if you don’t store a into c in this program?
+			*	What would happen if you don’t store a into c in this program?
-			3.	*Mutability*: you can change an existing value
+			*	*Mutability*: you can change an existing value
 3. Lab
 	*	Make sure students feel comfortable saving things as variables and can print multiple things.
 	*	Troubleshoot with students and try to recognize which students are struggling early.